 There are a couple of thoughts about how you go about starting to budget for a campaign.
-For me, the more you can test the better of an idea you’ll have about what is and isn’t working for customers.
-Think of creating loads of small scale tests, to give you a hypothesis to test on a larger budget.
+For me, the best thing to do is just test things out.
+That way you’ll start learning what is and isn’t working for your customers.

-The first time you commit to Facebook advertising you’re usually going to need to prove the platform is profitable.
+The first time you commit to Facebook advertising you’re usually going to need to prove to your senior management team that the platform is profitable.

-Every business is different so you’re going to need to think about what your rate of return is for remaining profitable.
+Every business is different, so you need to think about what your rate of return is for remaining profitable.